OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

 We can see here that components that comprise the top level of this model are declared in the ``__init__`` function.
 The base class ``__init__`` function is called (with the super function) before anything is added to the empty assembly.
-This is important to ensure that functions that are defined in the base classes are available for use, such as *add*.
+This is important to ensure that functions, such as *add*, that are defined in the base classes are available for use.

 The function add takes a valid OpenMDAO name and a constructor as its arguments.
 This function call creates a new instance of the Component and